 Indalo Boutique Hotel

-I spent the majority of my stay at this beautiful boutique hotel just a couple blocks away from the main street of Puerto Viejo.
+This beautiful boutique hotel lies just a couple blocks away from the main street of Puerto Viejo.
 It’s tucked away enough that it feels quiet and serene but still close enough that it’s just a short walk to all of the restaurants and cafes in town.
+The rooms are open, spacious, and minimalistic.
+If you’re looking for something no-frills, yet clean and comfortable, this is the perfect spot.

-A healthy, vegetarian breakfast and lunch spot right on the water.
-Their coffee is some of the best I had in Puerto Viejo, and- let’s be real- great coffee is best served with a waterfront view.
-Order a fruit bowl with granola- you won’t leave hungry!
+This healthy, vegetarian breakfast and lunch spot sits right on the water, spoiling you with a cool ocean breeze.
+Their coffee is some of the best I had in Puerto Viejo, and (let’s be real) great coffee is best served with a waterfront view.
+Their fruit bowl with granola is a light yet satisfying breakfast that makes for the perfect start to the day.
+They also serve a variety of smoothies, salads, and sandwiches and cater to vegan, vegetarian, and gluten free eaters.

 A small, adorable organic/ vegan cafe that’s open for breakfast and lunch.
 They have a vegan plate that includes coffee or tea, a big vegan (with a gluten free option) pancake served with homemade marmalade and maple syrup, plus a side of fruit.
 The people working there are lovely, and the food is delicious!

 This is a lovely spot for a casual dinner.
 Sit upstairs for a great view of the water and the town of Puerto Viejo.
-I had a very tasty vegan chickpea burger and above-average house white wine for a fair price.
+I had a very tasty vegan chickpea burger and a glass of house white wine for a fair price.

 This is a really popular spot for breakfast and homemade chocolate truffles.
 I didn’t eat any of the chocolate, so I can’t personally vouch for them, but they do have excellent reviews.